 Their publicity stunts are so crazy it forces the world to stop and watch.
 Of course, there’s their Stratos Jump, but there’s more.

-Not only that, but those sponsorships allow Red Bull to expose the brand to new audiences due to the sheer number of people who attend.
+Also, those sponsorships allow Red Bull to expose the brand to new audiences due to the sheer number of people who attend.

 Red Bull’s strategy works because of three different things:

 - The first is their ability to tell a story that entices their audience.
-Their focus on everything from extreme sports to music festivals gives them a wide playing field, but it’s not just that.
+Their focus on everything from extreme sports to music festivals gives them a broad playing field, but it’s not just that.

 Follow their lead by starting small.
 Here are some ideas: